 If you are using a convection oven to dehydrate the dog treat cookies, then getting the air to move and dry them will be very easy.
 If you don’t have a convection oven, I have found the easiest way to dehydrate them is to open the oven door to allow air circulation.
 This will shorten the dehydrating time.
 Just make sure that there are no pets or children that get near the open oven door.

 Store the dog cookies in the fridge in an airtight container for approximately two weeks.
 You can keep them in the freezer for up to a month.
-Remember, always keep an eye on your pup to make sure there aren’t any ingredients that he has an allergy to.
-All that is left is for your adorable hound to devour these healthy dog treats!
+Remember, always keep an eye on your pup to make sure there aren’t any ingredients that he has an allergy to, and ALWAYS supervise your furbaby when you give them the treats.

 I hope you enjoy this easy recipe for DIY Chicken and Sweet Potato Dog Treats!
 It’s always fun to watch our fur babes enjoy the treats we make for them.
 If you’re looking for more dog treat ideas, I have this recipe for Homemade Liver Treats to look at.
 Also, take a peek at this roundup of a few recipes of other DIY Dog Treats I put together!
 Also, if your pup is diabetic, check out this roundup of special, diabetic dog treats that are good for pups!

 Thanks so much for taking a look at this recipe today, and I hope to see you again here at The Salty Pot!

 - 1 c mozzarella cheese, shredded

 - Poach the chicken breasts (or use leftover chicken).
 When cooled, shred and/or mince into small pieces.

 - Cook and mash a sweet potato, leaving the skin on for extra nutrition if the potato is organic.
 If not, peel, dice, cook and cool.
 Mash.